Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Framework for Detecting False Phishing Reports on Twitter

-After data collection, on May 3, 2021, the following modules were employed: \textbf{(4) Checking unique URLs via VirusToal: } This module evaluated the URLs daily by passing them through VirusTotal API~\cite{VirusTotal:2020}.
+For training the classifier, we created a groundtruth dataset of true and false phishing reports.
+This is not a trivial labeling task as it required a longitudinal analysis of phishing reports.
+This module consists of the following steps: \textbf{(1) Daily analysis of URLs via VirusTotal: } We evaluated the URLs \emph{daily} by passing them through VirusTotal API~\cite{VirusTotalAPI:2020}.
 VirusTotal provides aggregated results for an URL obtained from 80 scan engines by third-party security vendors.
-Given a particular URL, the API~\cite{VirusTotalAPI:2020} returns the labels from all the vendors, and it shows the number of scan engines that detected the URL as \emph{malicious} and \emph{benign}.
-Previous work~\cite{vtpaper_blackbox,kantchelian2015better} has pointed out that VirusTotal is slow in updating its database and hence there is a high probability that a website that was flagged as benign on the first day, be flagged malicious later on.
-To overcome this limitation, the module employed VirusTotal three weeks after the last day of data collection.
-Using the results from VirusTotal, the module labeled each URL either as \emph{benign} or \emph{malicious}. \textbf{(5) Checking benign URLs on PhishTank:} Since anti-phishing engines can misclassify malicious URLs as benign, this module further passed all the URLs labeled as \emph{benign} to PhishTank.
-PhishTank~\cite{phishtank} is a free community-based site, where anyone can submit phishing reports.
-These reports are then validated by some human verifiers, and added to/ removed from the database.

-We assume that if a website is active, benign, and not reported to Phishtank, then with a high probability they are misinformation. \textbf{(6) Manual inspection of \emph{benign} URLs:} Since it is also possible that the malicious URLs have not been reported to the PhishTank, additionally, we manually checked the \emph{benign} URLs.
-Particularly, on a virtual machine, we checked whether the URL is mimicking a login page or prompting users to download something (commonly known as Drive-by-Download).
+Given a particular URL, the API returns the labels from all the vendors, and it shows the number of scan engines that detected the URL as \emph{malicious} and \emph{benign}.
+We analyzed the URLs daily because phishing campaigns can be short-lived, and some websites can go inactive, or be re-sold. \textbf{(2) Delayed analysis of VirusTotal scores: } Prior work~\cite{vtpaper_blackbox,kantchelian2015better,zhu2020measuring} has pointed out that VirusTotal is slow in updating its database, and there is a high probability that a website that was flagged as benign on the first day, be flagged malicious later on.
+Therefore, we employed VirusTotal again on May 3, 2021, three weeks after the last day of data collection. \textbf{(3) Checking benign URLs on PhishTank:} Since anti-phishing engines can misclassify malicious URLs as benign, this module further passed all the URLs labeled as \emph{benign} to PhishTank~\cite{phishtank}, a free community-based site for reporting phishing websites. \textbf{(4) Manual inspection of \emph{benign} URLs:} Since it is also possible that the malicious URLs are not detected by VirusTotal and also have not been reported to the PhishTank, additionally, we manually checked the URLs that are labeled \emph{benign} in the previous steps.
+Particularly, on a virtual machine, we checked whether the URL is mimicking a login page or prompted users to download something.